algolia/json-stream-analyzer/README.md

 - **UnionType**: This type represents the case where a JSON element can be of multiple types.
 These possible types are saved within the UnionType.
 - **MissingType**: This type represent the case where a JSON element can be missing from another structure, typically for optional attributes in a JSON Object.
 It is usually used in conjunction with UnionType.

-In addition to that, you can pass a `marker` to `convertToSchema` as a second argument.
-This marker can be anything you want, e.g. an IP address, an API Key, an ObjectID, etc. and will be stored in the model corresponding to JSON element that converted.
+In addition to that, you can pass a `tag` to `convertToSchema` as a second argument.
+This tag can be anything you want, e.g. an IP address, an API Key, an ObjectID, etc. and will be stored in the model corresponding to JSON element that converted.

-**Important:** Carefully choosing a `marker` for your JSON elements can help you find what is causing the discrepancies in your model, as this `marker` will be **partially** preserved during the analysis.
+**Important:** Carefully choosing a `tag` for your JSON elements can help you find what is causing the discrepancies in your model, as this `tag` will be **partially** preserved during the analysis.
 (The partial preservation will be talked in depth in the [combine](./combine) section).

 **Examples**: